christianf1285/Udacity_Project_1/README.md

 # Udacity_Project_1

-tudent must have a Github repository of their project.
-The repository must have a README.md file that communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements.
-Students should not use another student's code to complete the project, but they may use other references on the web including StackOverflow and Kaggle to complete the project.

 ### Motivation
 Within this project we will further analyze the StackOverflow surveys between 2011-2019.
 By using different techniques of data wrangling and manipulation we will try wo answer the following business questions: